qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_inline.rst

 Inline Widgets
 **************

-This page describes how you could use qooxdoo widgets inside HTML-dominated pages.
+This page describes how you can use qooxdoo widgets inside HTML-dominated pages.
 This use case is different from creating a regular, "standalone" qooxdoo application.

 .. _pages/gui_toolkit/ui_inline#target_audience:

 Target Audience
 ===============

-Integrating qooxdoo widgets into existing HTML pages could be interesting to all users who already have (many) existing pages, often some kind of "portal",  and therefore don't want to transform these into a standalone rich internet application (RIA).
+Integrating qooxdoo widgets into existing HTML pages could be interesting to all users who already have (many) existing pages, often some kind of "portal",  and therefore don't want to transform these into a standalone rich Internet application (RIA).

 .. _pages/gui_toolkit/ui_inline#online_demos: